 “As we are more agile, we can make incremental improvements on a continuous basis and this has delivered impressive and tangible results.”

 This stronger, more collaborative and agile way of working has given way to new innovations and has already delivered impressive results, allowing M&S to increase conversion rate and impact the bottom line.

 Not only has the number of tests significantly increased, but the approach has enabled the team to focus on the potential impact or “minimum blast radius” and the incremental benefits this has on the business.

 One test, for example, was created to identify if returning visitors to the website were more likely to increase the value of their checkout journey if they were reminded about items added to their shopping basket from a previous visit.

-When personalising the homepage for returning customers, Marks & Spencer drove an almost 6 percent lift in sales.
+When personalising the homepage for returning customers, Marks & Spencer drove a 6% lift in sales.